 The Apostle Islands National Lakeshore is located on the northern edge of Lake Superior in Wisconsin.
-They offer visitors a wide range of activities for all seasons: hiking, biking, fishing, and boating in summer; snowshoeing, cross-country skiing, and ice climbing in winter.
-The islands also have one of the largest inland freshwater caves in North America called the Sea Caves.
+They offer visitors a wide range of activities for all seasons: hiking, biking, fishing, and boating in summer, snowshoeing, cross-country skiing, and ice climbing in winter.
+The islands also have one of North America’s largest inland freshwater caves, the Sea Caves.

 - About Apostle Islands Ice Caves

 - Directions to Wisconsin’s Apostle Islands Ice Caves

 - How Do You Visit the Ice Caves?

 - What’s the Difference between Visiting Sea Caves and Ice Caves?

 - What Should I Bring on my Visit?

 - Conditions at the Apostle Islands Mainland Caves